-Martha Herbert, MD, PhD -Featured Presentation
+Martha Herbert, MD, PhD -Keynote

 Martha Herbert, MD, PhD is an Assistant Professor of Neurology at Harvard Medical School, a Pediatric Neurologist at the Massachusetts General Hospital in Boston, and an affiliate of the Harvard-MIT-MGH Martinos Center for Biomedical Imaging.
 She is director of the TRANSCEND Research Program (Treatment Research and Neuroscience Evaluation of Neurodevelopmental Disorders).
 Dr. Herbert earned her medical degree at the Columbia University College of Physicians and Surgeons.